A Craft Show Sales Strategy that Turns Shoppers into Buyers

 Especially after you’ve just finished a big dinner and a pint of beer.

-I’m sharing why I was persuaded to try on, and buy, an expensive bathing suit and explaining what I call the bathing suit sales technique.
+I’m sharing why I was persuaded to try on and buy an expensive bathing suit and explaining what I call the bathing suit sales technique.

 Here are the factors that encouraged me to become a customer: